zio/zio/docs/datatypes/core/zio/zio.md

 } yield ()
 ```

-When we interrupt this loop after one second, it will not interrupted.
+When we interrupt this loop after one second, it will still not stop.
 It will only stop when the entire JVM stops.
 So the `attemptBlocking` doesn't translate the ZIO interruption into thread interruption (`Thread.interrupt`).

 Instead, we should use `attemptBlockingInterrupt` to create interruptible blocking effects: